 “The reason I believe I took the idea and ran with it was because of all of the prework I had done,” says Blakely, referring to the in-depth visualization she had done for an idea—the idea—to come into her life.
 “I knew I wanted my life to be different than it currently was, so I took inventory of my strengths and weaknesses.
 I recognized that one of my strengths was selling.
 I really enjoyed it and knew I was good at it.

 “I just intuitively did not want to invite ego into the process too soon.
-Once the idea had arrived in my life, I wanted to spend the time pursuing it and not defending it and explaining it.”
+Once the idea had arrived in my life, I wanted to spend the time pursuing it and not defending it and explaining it,” she says.

 When she eventually let people in on her secret, many thought she might have lost her marbles.
 “Sara had a vision for what Spanx could become that very few people shared,” says Gillian Zoe Segal, who interviewed Blakely for her book Getting There: A Book of Mentors, in which she profiles luminaries such as Warren Buffett, Ian Schrager and Anderson Cooper.
 “Her friends and family laughed when they found out the idea Sara had been pursuing for more than a year.
 And the mill owners she pursued to make a Spanx prototype thought it was a waste of their time.
 But Sara persevered and taught the world something new.
 She is a true leader.”

 Spanx reached its $1 billion valuation in 2012 without spending a penny on advertising.
-It hasn’t needed to.
-In 2000, two years after Blakely first snipped those pantyhose, she sold her product to her first buyer, Neiman Marcus.
-When the inaugural batch of Spanx arrived from the manufacturer, Blakely sent some to Winfrey, whose stylist suggested the Queen of Daytime TV try them on.
+It didn’t need it.
+In 2000, two years after Blakely first snipped those pantyhose, she got her first big order, which was placed by Neiman Marcus.
+When the inaugural batch of Spanx arrived from the manufacturer, Blakely sent some to Winfrey, whose stylist suggested she try them on.

 Before the show aired, there was just one wrinkle that needed to be ironed out.
 “The show called and said, ‘You have a website, right?’
 And I went, ‘Uh-huh, of course.’
 And they were like, ‘And you can ship and fulfill lots and lots of orders?’
-And I’m like, ‘Uh-huh, of course I can.’ ”
+And I’m like, ‘Uh-huh, of course I can,’” she says.

 But in truth, she didn’t and couldn’t, and she went into hyperdrive to prepare.
-“I had 2 1/2 weeks to build a website and make sure I had enough product,” says Blakely, who until that point had done all of the packing and shipping herself from her apartment.
+“I had two and a half weeks to build a website and make sure I had enough product,” says Blakely, who until that point had done all of the packing and shipping herself from her apartment.

 She remembers it vividly.
 “I quit my day job selling fax machines on Oct.
 14, 2000, and Oprah called two weeks later.
 I was on her show in November.
-I’d been working full time while I was working on this idea at night and on weekends.
+I’d been working full-time while I was working on this idea at night and on weekends.
 I didn’t want to quit my job.
 I needed the income and the security and the insurance and the health benefits and all that.
 So I literally waited.
 I did not leave my job until I’d already landed Neiman Marcus and Saks Fifth Avenue.
-That was when I got the courage to make the leap and go on my own.”
+That was when I got the courage to make the leap and go on my own,” she says.

-Other celebrities also have helped catapult the brand.
-Kim Kardashian, Katy Perry, Julia Roberts, Jennifer Lopez and dozens more have been spotted with Spanx peeking from under their designer fashions.
+Other celebrities have also helped catapult the brand.
+Kim Kardashian, Katy Perry, Jennifer Lopez and dozens more have been spotted with Spanx peeking from under their designer fashions.
 Tina Fey even stripped down to her Spanx on an episode of the Late Show with David Letterman in 2015.
-The name Spanx is now officially part of the vernacular, having popped up in everything from skits on Saturday Night Live to articles on Smithsonian.com.
+The name Spanx is part of the vernacular, having popped up in everything from skits on Saturday Night Live to articles on Smithsonian.com.
 It even has celebrities backing it—after Blackstone acquired their majority investment in the business, Oprah Winfrey, Reese Witherspoon and Whitney Wolfe Herd invested in the company.

 Airplanes and public speaking aside, what pushes Blakely’s fear button most is the thought of missed opportunities.
 That’s why she gets on the planes.
 That’s why she speaks to large audiences.
 “My fear of regret is stronger than my fear of anything else,” Blakely says.
 “It gives me courage.”

 One thing Blakely absolutely doesn’t fear is failure, which she owes in large part to her father.
-At the dinner table, he would ask Sara and her brother about what they’d failed at that week, and if they didn’t fail at something, he’d be disappointed.
+At the dinner table, he would ask Blakely and her brother about what they’d failed at that week, and if they didn’t fail at something, he’d be disappointed.
 And if they did fail at something, he’d high-five them.
 “He’d say, ‘Tell me about it.
 What happened?’
-And it started reframing our definition of failure.”
-Not even trying became a bigger failure than going for something and coming up short, she says.
+And it started reframing our definition of failure,” she says.
+Not even trying became a bigger failure than going for something and coming up short, Blakely continues.

-Her father would even have Sara and her brother do exercises in failure.
+Her father would even have Blakely and her brother do exercises in failure.
 If they failed or something didn’t turn out exactly the way they’d hoped, they would write down what they got out of it anyway.
 “You would realize like, Oh well, I didn’t make the team, but I met my best friend in tryouts.
-There was just always something there that made it worth doing.”
+There was just always something there that made it worth doing,” she says.

 Besides, Blakely claims, failure usually gives her a funny story to tell later.
 “Oftentimes when things don’t go well, I’m able to laugh at myself and turn it into a story.
 I like the art of storytelling, and my favorite part of the screw-up is being able to potentially make somebody else laugh or smile about it.
-It makes it all worth it.”
+It makes it all worth it,” she says.

-Lori Greiner, the venture capitalist on ABC’s entrepreneur-focused reality show Shark Tank and a fellow inventor-entrepreneur, sees failure in a similar way.
+Lori Greiner, one of the Sharks on ABC’s entrepreneur-focused reality show Shark Tank and a fellow inventor-entrepreneur, sees failure in a similar way.
 “Failures are lessons to help you get better, smarter and stronger,” Greiner says.
 “I’m a firm believer that we can learn from everything we do and continue to move forward.”

 Blakely’s resilience after such “lessons” was crucial to her ascent, Segal determined in researching her profile.
 “She has the confidence to follow her gut instincts and not allow herself to be discouraged by others,” the author says.

 Loads of responsibilities tug at Blakely.
-Not only is she the founder and executive chairwoman of a billion-dollar business and dealing with all of the requisite meetings, interviews, appearances, etc., that go along with it, but she also has a husband with a successful and hectic career of his own, plus three children.
-“I have 16-month-old twins and a 6-year-old.
-All boys.
-Hilarious.”
+Not only is she the founder and executive chairwoman of a billion-dollar business and dealing with all of the requisite meetings, interviews, appearances, etc. that go along with it, but she also has a husband with a successful and hectic career of his own, plus four children.

-Sara’s husband, Jesse Itzler, who runs the 100 Miles Group, a brand incubator and creative marketing agency, has joked that when it comes to her crazy schedule, “As long as she gets seven hours of sleep and has her Starbucks in hand when the sun comes up, life is good.”
+Blakely’s husband, Jesse Itzler, founder of All Day Running Co., has joked that when it comes to her crazy schedule, “As long as she gets seven hours of sleep and has her Starbucks in hand when the sun comes up, life is good.”

 When asked to pinpoint the qualities he thinks helped his wife—whom he has described as “the Michael Jordan of women’s underwear”—reach the level of success she’s achieved, Itzler says, “There is an old sports saying that I love: ‘You can’t teach speed.’
 Sara has all the qualities that can’t be taught in business school.
 She is incredibly driven, she has amazing instincts, and she has a great feel for what the consumer wants.”
 Curious, self-assured, brilliant and charitable are among the other adjectives he heaps upon her.

-“She’s just the most amazing person, and I’m so lucky to have a front-row seat in her life.”
+“She’s just the most amazing person, and I’m so lucky to have a front-row seat in her life,” he says.

 Blakely’s husband claims that he bounces ideas off her way more than she does off him, but she has others to call on.

 What she learned most from Dyer, Blakely says, was how to think productively and process life in a way that allowed her to stay focused on becoming her best self.
 “His messaging was simple, but it hadn’t really ever been told to me that way.
-I mean, we go to school and everyone teaches us what to think, but nobody teaches us how to think.”
+I mean, we go to school and everyone teaches us what to think, but nobody teaches us how to think,” she says.

 When she was in high school, Blakely played Dyer’s cassettes on repeat in her car.
 “It became a running joke among my friends that nobody wanted to end up in my car because they would have to listen to the motivational tapes.

 “Fast-forward all these years later, and I get on the cover of Forbes.
-My friends from high school texted me and all they wrote was, ‘I should have listened to those tapes.’ ”
+My friends from high school texted me and all they wrote was, ‘I should have listened to those tapes,’” she says.

-This article appears in the January 2016 issue of SUCCESS magazine and has been updated.
+This article originally appeared in the January 2016 issue of SUCCESS magazine and has been updated.
 Photo by ©Ben Baker/Redux